floooh/floooh.github.io/_posts/2025-08-17-sokol-gfx-view-update.md

 });
 ```

-You can also chain the designated initializers which looks a bit more compact (unfortunately this isn't supported in most other languages):
+Since this is C you can also chain the designated initializers which looks a bit more compact
+(unfortunately this isn't supported in most other languages):

 ```c
 sg_view tex_view = sg_make_view(&(sg_view_desc){ .texture.image = img });